-- 1. Under organization settings (page 546), select Servers. - 2.
+- 1. Under organization settings (page 590), select Servers. - 2.
 Use the dropdown to choose the environment in which you want to apply the default (development, test or production).
 Check the box next to Set as default environment if you want to specify a default environment for future server configuration. - 3.
 Use the dropdown to choose the Log Level.
-The default log level (page 606) selection is ERROR. - 4.
-Under Automatic server cleanup, enter the length of time that you would like servers to be offline before they are automatically cleaned up. - A background task runs every five minutes to check if there is an organization with automatic server cleanup enabled. - If it is enabled, and there are one or more servers with no activity received within the configured timeframe, the servers are automatically disabled and no longer visible under Servers.
-Information on vulnerabilities and attacks related to these servers is still maintained even after they're disabled.
-Protect licenses from disabled servers will return to the pool of licenses. - 5.
-Under Assess, select which stacktraces should be captured (all, some or none).
+The default log level (page 643) selection is ERROR. - 4.
+Under Automatic server cleanup, enter the length of time that you would like servers to be offline before they are automatically cleaned up.
+The default value is 30 days.

+A background task runs every five minutes to check if there is an organization with automatic server cleanup enabled.

+If there are one or more servers with no activity received within the configured time frame, Contrast disables the servers automatically.
+They are no longer visible under Servers in the Contrast web interface.

+Contrast keeps Information on vulnerabilities and attacks related to these servers even after they're disabled.
+Protect licenses from disabled servers return to the pool of licenses.

-- 6. Select the check box to Enable sampling for higher performance.
+- 5. Under Assess, select which stacktraces should be captured (all, some or none). - 6.
+Select the check box to Enable sampling for higher performance.
 With sampling, Contrast selectively analyzes requests in order to avoid repeat analysis.
 Configure the following settings: - Baseline: The number of times that Contrast analyzes URLs to complete sampling.
 The default setting is 5. - Frequency: The number of times that Contrast analyzes URLs after the Baseline is achieved.
 The default setting is 10. - Window: The number of seconds that Contrast retains samples before reverting to the Baseline.
 The default setting is 180. - 7.
 Under Protect, use the green toggle to enable Protect.